Aeroluna/LunaCoopMod/README.md

 - Added a cursor splat for Kev "Rattlesnake" West's Deploy Revitalizer.
 - Fixed a bug where Rattlesnake's weapon would no longer have a visual impact effect after purchasing Hammer Munitions.
 - Added a new AOE visual effect after purchasing Hammer Munitions.
+- Added blue trail to Rattlesnake's projectiles after purchasing Hammer Munitions.

 yeah.

+- Increased the scale of Rattlesnake's projectiles by 45%.
+- Increased the speed of Rattlesnake's projectiles by 45%.

+As the only outlaw to use projectiles, it looked silly having this giant Marauder shooting out tiny little grenades.

 ## Zeratul